Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/basic_mod.md

 ### loadPriority

-Specifies the order in which mods are loaded.
-Enter any number (e.g., 0 or higher).
-Mods with lower numbers are loaded first.
+Specifies the default order in which mods are loaded.
+Enter any number, mods with lower numbers are loaded first.
+The value is clamped to `-999` ... `999`, and anything that is not a number falls back to the default `100`.

+`loadPriority` only decides where a mod lands the **first** time the game sees it.
+As soon as the mod is listed in `loadorder.txt` - which happens the moment you reorder or toggle mods in the Mod list - the saved order wins instead.

 Example: `<loadPriority>100</loadPriority>`